Montmorency Lake: Geography

-A mountain whose summit reaches 994 m separates Lake Montmorency and Lake Nadreau, which constitutes the head lake of the Jacques-Cartier River.
+A mountain whose summit reaches 994 m separates Lake Montmorency and Lake Nadreau, which constitutes the source of the Jacques-Cartier River.
 Another 1069 m mountain separates Lac Montmorency with Lac Currier (located 2.25 km to the north).

 The Montmorency Lake receives the discharge from Pit Lake outlet (altitude: 918 m) on the west side and a 1.7 km stream coming from a small marshy lake (altitude: 929 m) to the northwest.
 Lake Montmorency takes the form of a crescent open to the southeast, in order to border a mountain whose summit is 970 m.
 Swampy areas surround the eastern, northern and western areas of the lake.
 Its mouth is located at the bottom of the southern point.
 Its outlet flows a priori towards the south for 1.2 km to the outlet of the Pond of the Ancolies (altitude: 844 m).
 Then the outlet descends for one kilometer to the outlet of Lake Maltais.
 Then the river flows south-east on a last segment of 320 m to flow into the Montmorency River.
 The outlet of Lac Boulet is located a hundred meters downstream.

 The mouth of the outlet of Lac Montmorency is located 2.2 km downstream from the outlet of Lac Alyse or 3.1 km downstream from Lac Subulé which collects the waters of Lac Moran.
 This hydrographic slope of this sector is located very close to the watershed between the Jacques-Cartier, Montmorency and Malbaie rivers.